-Rebates - Our programs provide money back to Members who install energy-efficient appliances, heating or cooling efficiency options and weatherization and participate in demand-reduction programs.
+Rebates - Our programs provide money back to Members who install energy-efficient appliances, heating or cooling efficiency options and weatherization, and participate in demand-reduction programs.
 Commercial Members benefit from lighting rebates.
+Visit our website for the current rebate list.